SUSTech-HPCLab/UniFaaS/README.md

 ## Declaration
 **The execution backend of UniFaaS** is built upon funcx v0.3.4 but is **not compatible** with the official funcx version.
 If you wish to run the UniFaaS demo, you will need to follow the steps below to build a special version of the funcx web-service and special funcx endpoint.
 The client part of UniFaaS is based on Parsl v1.3.0, and we have only retained the necessary functionalities.

+## Project Structure
+- `build-funcx-service`: Since UniFaaS uses a modified version of the funcX service, if you want to run UniFaaS, you need to read the README.md in this folder and deploy a special funcX service in a Kubernetes cluster.
+- `unifaas_endpoint`: The existing official funcX endpoints are not compatible with UniFaaS.
+You need to deploy the code from this folder to the machine where the endpoint will be installed.
+- `unifaas`: The core code for UniFaaS, which is introduced in our paper.
+It can schedule and submit workflows to the endpoint.